Hoswalk/Dental_Clinic_API/README.md

 - AppointmentResponseDto: Contains appointment details such as id, date, status, patientName, dentistName.

 Error Handling
-The application uses custom exception handling to respond with appropriate HTTP statuses for different errors:
+The application uses custom exception handling to respond to:

-404 - Not Found: For nonexistent patients, dentists, or appointments.
-400 - Bad Request: For invalid data in requests.
+- Resource not found

 Testing

 Unit and integration tests are implemented using JUnit and Mockito.
 The tests cover:

 Patient, dentist, and appointment CRUD operations.